-Let us all pretend to be be responsible adults until it comes naturally to us.
+Let us all pretend to be responsible adults until it comes naturally to us.

 It just so happens that those two are two of my favorite Dominican dishes.
 Not surprisingly, I also liked this new hybrid dish very much.

-Using tayota in lieu of potatoes lowers the caloric content, and eggs increases the protein in the dish.
-It goes wonderfully with a modest amount of rice, and of course, avocado, because we serve that with everything.
+Using tayota in lieu of potatoes lowers the caloric content, and eggs increase the protein in the dish.
+It goes wonderfully with a modest amount of rice, and of course, avocado, because we serve it with everything.